FEUILLES FRANÇAISES EPISODE IX ~ February 1, 2010

 Speaking of which, I have to dig the Italian file out of the archives of my brain while I am thinking about languages, because, the second week of break, I have a visitor coming: Drew, my boyfriend, will be making his first trip across the pond, and we will be paying a visit to Venice.
 (Pretty soon I am going to have to make a new bucket list!!!)
 So, unfortunately, your next episode will be pushed back a week, but it will be a doozy, I guess you could call this upcoming trip the Great Adventure 2010 (3 countries in 2 weeks).

+Despite all the pitfalls of the French system, my life is still pretty fantastic.
 Well, I suppose I should sign off and think about packing (don’t throw things at me, its not nice).

 Until next time, I remain your multicultural voyager extraordinaire,